mercianov/WeatherMapAutomation/README.md

 # WeatherMapAutomation

 How to run:
-1. Open project folder name: WeatherMapAutomation
+1. Open project folder name: `WeatherMapAutomation`
-2. For test scenario using excel input is from directory: testData/WeatherData.xlsx
+2. For test scenario using excel input is from directory: `testData/WeatherData.xlsx`
-3. Open src/test/java/api/test/
+3. Open `src/test/java/api/test/`
-4. Run DataDriven_WeatherTests.java for testing using data driven using point number 2 above
+4. Run `DataDriven_WeatherTests.java` for testing using data driven using point number 2 above
-5. For test scenario using direct code Weather API,
+5. For test scenario using direct code Weather API:
-6. Run Simple_WeatherTest.java
+   Run `Simple_WeatherTest.java`
-7. For test scenario using direct code Air Pollution API
+7. For test scenario using direct code Air Pollution API:
-8. Run Simple_AirPollutionTest
+   Run `Simple_AirPollutionTest`

-Test cases using Excel WeatherData.xlsx for API https://api.openweathermap.org/data/2.5/weather
+Test cases using Excel in `testData/WeatherData.xlsx` for API `https://api.openweathermap.org/data/2.5/weather`

 template 1:
 >>As a QA Engineer I want to validate the weather of a given location